Big Bounce America is about bouncy castles and inflatable obstacle courses. The Big Bounce Canada version typically happens in the summer.

 Sport Slam

-As the name implies this section is built to host a series of different sports games.
+As the name implies, this section hosts a series of different sports games.
 The main ones are dodgeball and basketball with hoops to dunk on.
 There’s also soccer, climbing walls, and a “battle zone” where friends and family can climb onto podiums and try and knock each other off.

 There is a designated Big Bounce referee who marshals the different big games that take place.
 For those who are competitive this is the spot to try and take the crown in various games.